-- 4. A mechanism shall be implemented to convert the numeric information contained on the tally slips into a format amenable to mathematical manipulation for purposes of verification by mathematicians and the public no later than 4 years after implementation of this law. - 55 (a) The ballots for all contests susceptible to audit in all precincts shall be confined in 56 secure facilities that prevent single person and single party access until completion of all audits, 57 recounts and legal challenges except when such audits, recounts or legal challenges are taking 58 place in full public view. - (b) Time and Place of the Audit.
+4. A mechanism shall be implemented to convert the numeric information contained on the tally slips into a format amenable to mathematical manipulation for purposes of verification by mathematicians and the public no later than 4 years after implementation of this law.

+(a) The ballots for all contests susceptible to audit in all precincts shall be confined in secure facilities that prevent single person and single party access until completion of all audits, recounts and legal challenges except when such audits, recounts or legal challenges are taking place in full public view.

+(b) Time and Place of the Audit.
 Each municipality shall designate in advance the location where it will conduct an audit should it be selected for an audit in the random drawing.
 The audit shall commence no later than 48 hours following the selection of precincts to be audited.
-The general mechanism for scheduling and sequencing such audits in various areas of the state shall be developed by the state secretary in advance of the election as specified in subsection (v) of this section. - (c) Random selection of precincts to be audited.
+The general mechanism for scheduling and sequencing such audits in various areas of the state shall be developed by the state secretary in advance of the election as specified in subsection (v) of this section.

+66 (c) Random selection of precincts to be audited.

-- Statewide contests shall be selected from a pool including all precincts in the state.
-US additional Congressional precinct selections are needed they shall be drawn from a pool including all precincts in a single congressional district. - The precincts to be audited, including any selected for an expansion of said audit, shall be chosen using a random selection process that is fully observable and which can be easily understood to be random by members of the public.
+67 Statewide contests shall be selected from a pool including all precincts in the state.
+US 68 Congressional contests may be taken sequentially from the same audit sample.
+However, if 69 additional Congressional precinct selections are needed they shall be drawn from a pool 70 including all precincts in a single congressional district.

+The precincts to be audited, including any selected for an expansion of said audit, shall be chosen using a random selection process that is fully observable and which can be easily understood to be random by members of the public.